kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 **Hint**: There is a convenience function `jatos.addAbortButton` that already adds a button to your document including showing an confirmation box and options to change it to your needs.

 Aborts study with an Ajax call.
 All previously submitted result data will be deleted.
 Data stored in the Batch Session or Group Session are uneffected by this.
-It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the ending.
+It offers callbacks, either as parameter or via a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), to signal success or failure in the ending.

 * _@param {optional string} message_ - Message that should be logged
 * _@param {optional function} onSuccess_ - Function to be called in case of successful submit
 * _@param {optional function} onError_ - Function to be called in case of error
-* _@return {jQuery.deferred.promise}_
+* _@return {Promise}_

 **Examples**